aevans/robotic_gambits/notes/rulesets.md

 Rulesets
 ========
-> 1 or more rules
+- 1 or more rules
-> drag and drop re-ordering via drag handle
+- drag and drop re-ordering via drag handle
-> on/off toggle with clear labeling
+- on/off toggle with clear labeling
-> greyed-out or disabled appearance for rules toggled off
+- greyed-out or disabled appearance for rules toggled off
->
-> if (condition) then [action]
+- [On/Off] IF (condition) THEN [action]

 Base Conditions